 - Page indexing

 - Google must be able to find and index the page that hosts a video.
+You can test whether a page is (or can be) indexed using the URL Inspection tool.
 Requirements for page indexing:

 - Google can find the page: either the page is linked from somewhere that Google knows about, or is listed in a sitemap.